SuRGeoNix/Flyleaf/README.md

 ## Flyleaf Application
 Flyleaf is a light Media Player & Torrent Streamer which supports 4K/HD resolutions, large number of video formats, protocols & torrent streaming.
+It is also supporting the majority of subtitle formats & automatically download from online databases (currently using <a href="https://www.opensubtitles.org/">opensubtitles.org</a> API).
 The main concept is to be simple, accurate, fast & run smoothly by using as less resources as possible.

 <p align="center"><img src="Readme1.png" /></p>